-In last couple of years, there has been a gradual progress.
-There is higher degree of awareness among clients and NBFC-MFIs about the mechanism leading to higher complaint volume.
-There is also a better capacity to handle/address the complaints and analyse them to identity the systemic client grievance issue with an area or NBFC-MFI.
+In the last couple of years, there has been a gradual progress.
+There is the higher degree of awareness among clients and NBFC-MFIs about the mechanism leading to higher complaint volume.
+There is also a better capacity to handle/address the complaints and analyze them to identify the systemic client grievance issue with an area or NBFC-MFI.

 Financial education is the most critical component of client protection as it provides client information, understanding and knowledge to make informed financial decisions.
 SRO has been taking several initiatives across using different means towards this as under:

 Awareness of Credit Bureaus: Collateral has been developed for the customers to educate them about credit bureaus and how this impacts their ability to access credit from formal financial institutions.
 Under this project, training of trainers (ToT) was also conducted for staff of member NBFC-MFIs staff so that customer training component for credit bureaus can be integrated with their training program for the customers.